ramirezg-web/ramirezg-web/README.md

 -->
 ### Hi :wave: My name is Gentle

-I am a full-time Software Engineer and NYU graduate.
+I am a full-time Software Engineer, University of Pennslyvannia and NYU CS graduate.
 I am most passionate about using my software engineering background to envision technology products that are transparent and empower communities.

 I am skilled in HTML, CSS, Javascript, Python 3, PHP, Java, React, SQL, R, XCode, iOS, Typescript, Node.js, and more.
 Every day, I look for new ways to decolonize truthtelling using the technology that connects us as a resource.